hu553in/wotd-bot/README.md

   with `/days [N]`.
 For example, `/days` shows the current settings, while `/days 5` sets the number of days to 5.
-* A cron job checks every minute and sends the "Word of the Day" at the scheduled time (adjusted to each chat’s timezone).
+* A cron job checks every minute and sends the "Word of the Day" at the scheduled time (adjusted to each chat's timezone).